 Students interested in taking distance education courses should follow the regular admissions and financial aid processes.
-Students may contact these offices by phone, email, or in-person for assistance.
-New or returning students who have never taken a distance education course at the College should complete the distance education orientation by the first day of class.
-This orientation gives students valuable information about the learning management system (Moodle), technology requirements, student services, learning resources, and how to be a successful online student.
-After completing the orientation, students may work with their assigned advisor or Advising Center via the college website, email, or phone for assistance with advising and registration.
-Additional information on technical support, student services, and a variety of other resources for distance education students is available to all current students through a Technology Resources site linked on the College website homepage.
+Students may contact these offices by phone and email as well as virtual or inperson appointment.
+New or returning students who have never taken a distance education course at the College should complete the Virtual Learning Guide located in the learning management system by the first day of class.
+This orientation gives students valuable information about the learning management system, technology requirements, student services, learning resources, and how to be a successful online student.
+Students will be provided with a secure login to access the learning management system and myNW-SCC.